-Telehealth News Roundup: Improving Equity and Diversity Through Telehealth, Hybrid Telehealth Systems, and the Coming Telehealth EvolutionBy: Caregility Team
+Telehealth News Roundup: Improving Equity and Diversity, Hybrid Systems, and an Ongoing EvolutionBy: Caregility Team

 Telehealth is here to stay.
 As we continue to watch it taking hold and further shaking up the industry, here is our monthly roundup of today’s important healthcare topics and trends in telehealth.
 This month, we look at how telehealth helps improve equity and diversity in healthcare, what a hybrid healthcare system looks like, and how the industry must evolve to meet patient and industry needs.

 COVID-19 has led to a widespread shuttering of traditional primary care offices, not to mention increased burnout and more emphasis on the role that technology plays in helping provide care.
 But can telehealth really replace primary care as a first line of defense?
 Read more here.

 Critics are beginning to cast doubts on telehealth to build patient-provider relationships, provide holistic care, and reduce care costs.
 Hill Ferguson, CEO of Doctor on Demand, argues however that telehealth has proved the opposite – that if telehealth is able to evolve, it will reduce costs, streamline care, and help build clinician networks to grow clinician diversity.
 Read more here.